tellor-io/telliot-feeds/docs/getting-started.md

 ### Configure endpoints

 You can add your RPC endpoints via the command line or by editing the `endpoints.yaml` file.
+For example, using [nano](https://www.nano-editor.org/):

+    nano ~/telliot/endpoints.yaml

 To edit them via the command line, use the following command:

     telliot -a myacct report